stigok/i3status-js/README.md

 ## Example Command Files

-Since the command function is only invoked once, intervals and timeouts may be used to keep the values fresh.
+The command's function is only invoked once.
+Use intervals, timeouts, callbacks or events when the value is expected to change.

 ```javascript
 // Updates timestamp every second